CrossFit Games: Madison, Wisconsin era

+Fort Worth, Texas and Albany, New York

+For the 2024 season, the CrossFit Games were held in the Dickies Arena in Fort Worth, Texas after 6 years in Madison, Wisconsin.
+In that season the Games focused on the individual and team divisions, with all the other divisions split off into their own separate competitions.
+The Games, however, were marred by the death of the Serbian athlete Lazar Đukić, who drowned in the first event, which led to the withdrawal of a number of athletes, including both 2023 champions Laura Horvath and Jeffrey Adler.

+After only a year in Fort Worth, the Games were moved to Albany, New York for the 2025 season.
+Other changes were made this season, including the removal of the quarterfinals, and only 30 men, 30 women and 20 teams can qualify for the Games.

 Sponsorship and prize money

 Participation and sponsorship have grown rapidly since the inception of the Games.
 The Games has always awarded an equal sum in prize money to the male and female individual winners, starting with $500 at the inaugural Games, increasing to $300,000 in 2019.
 The prize purse of the 2010 Games was sponsored by Progenex that provided $25,000 for the winners.
 The following year saw the largest jump in prize money when Reebok sponsored its first Games, and the prize money for first place in 2011 increased to $250,000.
 The total prize payout in 2016 was $2,200,000, rising to 3 million in 2020.
-The prize payout increased again in 2021 when Nobull became the title sponsor of the Games.
+The prize payout increased again in 2021 when NoBull became the title sponsor of the Games.
+There was no title sponsor for the 2024 CrossFit Games.

 Qualification

 The CrossFit Games is the culmination of the CrossFit season that starts with the qualification stage.
 In the first two CrossFit Games, no qualification for competitors was necessary; athletes who wanted to participate in the Games could register and turn up on the day to compete.
 However, with an increasing number of participants, a qualification process, the Regionals, was initiated in 2009 to winnow down the number of athletes who could take part in the Games.
 This was further expanded into a two-stage process in 2010 with the introduction of Sectionals where competitors were first selected to compete in the Regionals.
 The Sectionals became the Open the following year, and between 2011 and 2018, all athletes had to go through the same two-stage qualification process, the Open and Regionals, apart from a few who received special invites in some years.
 In the 2019 CrossFit Games, the qualification process was modified, and competitors had three separate ways to qualify: the Open, sanctioned events, and by invitation.
 In 2021, the Open once again reverted to its role as the first stage of competition that feeds the subsequent rounds, the Quarterfinals and Semifinals, in an expanded three-stage continent-based qualification system.